patronasxdxd/dev/README.md

 Any thUSD holder (whether or not they have an active Vault) may redeem their thUSD directly with the system.
 Their thUSD is exchanged for collateral, at face value: redeeming x thUSD tokens returns \$x worth of collateral (minus a [redemption fee](#redemption-fee)).

-When thUSD is redeemed for collateral, the system cancels the thUSD with debt from Troves, and the collateral is drawn from their collateral.
+When thUSD is redeemed for collateral, the system cancels the thUSD with debt from Vaults, and the collateral is drawn from their collateral.

-In order to fulfill the redemption request, Troves are redeemed from in ascending order of their collateralization ratio.
+In order to fulfill the redemption request, Vaults are redeemed from in ascending order of their collateralization ratio.

-A redemption sequence of `n` steps will **fully** redeem from up to `n-1` Troves, and, and **partially** redeems from up to 1 Vault, which is always the last Vault in the redemption sequence.
+A redemption sequence of `n` steps will **fully** redeem from up to `n-1` Vaults, and, and **partially** redeems from up to 1 Vault, which is always the last Vault in the redemption sequence.

 Redemptions are blocked when TCR < 110% (there is no need to restrict ICR < TCR).
 At that TCR redemptions would likely be unprofitable, as thUSD is probably trading above $1 if the system has crashed that badly, but it could be a way for an attacker with a lot of thUSD to lower the TCR even further.